Johnny Herrera (footballer): International career

 Herrera has been representing the Chile national team since he was a youth player, participating in its U-20 and U-23 levels, the latter as one of the 23 players nominated to the 2000 Summer Olympics in Sydney.
 His first call-up to the senior team was in 2002 in a game against Mexico; his last was in 2005.
 Years later, during the best moment of his career between 2011 and 2012 playing for Universidad de Chile, Herrera curiously did not receive nominations from Claudio Borghi, the incumbent coach.
 The press usually alluded to an internal dispute between them, but with Borghi's departure in December 2012, the situation changed in Herrera's favor.

 After almost seven years of absence, Herrera was reconsidered by Jorge Sampaoli, who finally took the helm.
 He received his first call up from Sampaoli for the friendly matches against Haiti and Senegal in January 2013, where he stated that Herrera would play against Haiti, rotating the goal-keeping duties with Christopher Toselli.
 Nevertheless, he played both games which were 2–1 and 3–0 wins respectively.

 On 5 March 2014, Herrera played against Germany in Stuttgart replacing first-choice Claudio Bravo who missed the match due to injury.
 Chile lost 1–0 through a Mario Götze goal.

 Having been part of the entire qualification campaign since Sampaoli's taking, Herrera was named in Chile's list of 23 for the FIFA World Cup in Brazil.
 On 5 June, he played in a 2–0 friendly win over Northern Ireland, prior to the World Cup.

 He was part of the 2015 Copa América champion team as back-up keeper to Claudio Bravo as well as in the 2016 Centenario edition.

 In 2017, he was nominated to the Confederations Cup and played two matches against Cameroon (a 2–0 victory) and Australia (a 1–1 draw).
 That cup, Chile was runner-up after being defeated 1–0 by Germany in the final.

-Post retirement
+Post-retirement

 Since 2019, Herrera has performed sporadically as a football commentator in media such as Radio Cooperativa.
 Following his retirement from football, in 2021 he definitely joined TNT Sports Chile to be a panelist for the TV program Todos Somos Técnicos (We Are All Coaches).

+In September 2026, Herrera announced his joining to MT1000 Santiago tournament of ITF World Tennis Masters Tour to take place in November of the same year.